-There are approximately 176 million women and girls living with endometriosis globally, according to the World Endometriosis Research Foundation.
+There are approximately 176 million individuals living with endometriosis globally, according to the World Endometriosis Research Foundation.
 Some researchers believe that genetic factors can predispose a person to endometriosis and several studies are ongoing to isolate the so-called 'endometriosis gene.'
-Generally accepted figures for incidence of endometriosis are 12-15%.
+Generally accepted figures for incidence are 12-15%.
 To illustrate how high that rate is, consider that the average person is acquainted with about 250 people.
 Therefore, statistically speaking, the average person knows 30-38 people with endometriosis!
 Not all of those individuals know they have it, because some haven't been diagnosed, and others have no symptoms.

 What causes it?

 The simple answer is, we don't know for sure.
 However, there are several theories:

-The oldest and most widely taught theory is that menstrual blood sometimes flows backwards into the pelvis.
+The oldest, most widely taught but significantly flawed theory is that menstrual blood sometimes flows backwards into the pelvis.
 That is, instead of draining out of the body through the vagina, the theory holds that the menstrual fluid backs up the fallopian tubes and drips into the pelvis, where it attaches to any surface and establishes a blood supply.
 If Sampson's theory is correct, endometriosis is not possible until a girl's first period occurs - something that simply isn't true.
-There are significant flaws with Sampson's ideology, and the continued propagation of this theory has led to countless cases of poorly treated disease.
+There are significant problems with Sampson's ideology, but the continued propagation of this theory has led to countless cases of poorly treated disease.
 Read Who is Sampson and what does he have to do with Endometriosis? to learn more.